What is Contact Angle?

 Curve fitting method

 With the Tangent method, a perfect circle has been assumed as the contour shape.
-However, compared with the results of fitting the perfect circle, the second is the better fitting perfect circle as it uses more coordinates for a smaller variation.
+However, compared with the results of fitting the perfect circle, the second is the better-fitting perfect circle as it uses more coordinates for a smaller variation.

 On the assumption that the droplet is at rest on a solid surface and reaches equilibrium quickly if compared to differences at a specific time after the droplet deposition, the contact angle data of the preceding paragraph is beneficial.
 However, this only applies if the data is not altered much.
 For example, assuming a case of various states, such as coating or cleaning, where the liquid and solid interface is dynamic, sufficient data is not obtained.

 This case simulates (with the advancing and receding contact angle) a dynamic situation where the interface of the liquid droplet moves and has been increasing.
-Conducting this analysis with a personal computer has become common practice, so you can easily capture dozens of frames per second to measure the time-dependent change of the droplet (contact angle).

-Sliding method – measurement on a slope
+Sliding method – measurement of roll-off angles

 Wilhelmy method